build-on-aws/content/tutorials/ec2-mac/01-start-an-ec2-mac-instance/index.md

 ---

 Congrats 🎉👏🥳 !
 You launched your first EC2 Mac instance.
-[In the next tutorial of this series](/tutorials/ec2-mac/02-connect-to-an-ec2-mac-instance/), you're going to learn how to remotely connect to it.
+If you enjoyed this tutorial, found any issues, or have feedback for us, <a href="https://pulse.buildon.aws/survey/DEM0H5VW" target="_blank">please send it our way!</a>